BrianPerel/company-employee-manager/README.md

 - About: Python program that will store information about employees in a company using a dictionary.
 - Python version `3.10` used for development

-- NOTE: The app will require you to have XAMPP installed on your machine under the path `C:\xampp`.
+- The app will require you to have XAMPP installed on your machine under the path `C:\xampp`.
 - You must set XAMPP config to auto start the Apache and MySQL services for the app to execute correctly

-- NOTE: In http://localhost/phpmyadmin/index.php under user accounts tab you will need to create a db connection user account that matches the user listed in the src code which is `root`
+- The database will be created by the app

-- NOTE: you must have Python's MySQL connector module installed to do development work if not, run the commands `pip install mysql-connector-python`
+- To create the .exe: run the build.py script which will generate a new dist folder with the icon and exe files

-- To create .exe: run the build.py script which will generate a new dist folder with the icon and exe files
+- Before running the build.py file, you can optionally download the upx (Ultimate Packer for Executables) folder and put into the root of your local C drive.
+It will reduce the size of executable files, making them smaller and more efficient.

-- Before running the build.py file, make sure you have upx (Ultimate Packer for Executables) folder downloaded and put into the root of your local C drive.
 Download upx from here: https://github.com/upx/upx/releases/tag/v4.2.1

-- Additionally make sure to have pyinstaller installed.
-PyInstaller is the command-line tool used to package Python scripts/applications into standalone executables
+- Project external library dependencies: pyinstaller, tzlocal, mysql-connector-python.
+PyInstaller is the command-line tool used to package Python scripts/applications into standalone executables, run `pip install pyinstaller` in cmd to install.
+MySQL connector installed to do development work/ interact via driver with mysql databases.
+Run the command `pip install mysql-connector-python` to install.
+The tzlocal is utilized to obtain local timezones, run `pip install tzlocal`

 - [Check out the project here](https://brianperel.github.io/project2.htm)